-The Greenies are Churton Park School’s environmental ambassadors.
-We are a group of Year 3-6 students who are interested in caring for and protecting our natural environment.
-This year we are working with Mrs Cooper and Mrs Player on a number of environmental initiatives to ensure that our school and surrounding community is a great place to be.
+Churton Park School’ students are interested in caring for and protecting our natural environment.
+Across the school we work on a number of environmental initiatives to ensure that our school and surrounding community is a great place to be.
 Churton Park School is a Bronze Enviroschool.

 We became a Schoolgen school in 2015 and have our own solar panels.
 Our Power Rangers monitor our school power usage and check that we are not wasting this resource.
 Classes are encouraged and awarded certificates for making sure they turn off their lights, heaters and televisions when they are not in their classrooms.